daghanacay/daghanacay.github.io/about.md

 * Development best practices
 * Deployment strategies and cloud technologies

 I can help your organization by providing advice on proven development technologies, deployment infrastructure, and team structures in agile world.
-Adding more info